linux-coding649/py-sha-encrypters/README.md

 # py-sha-encrypters

+    Python3 SHA Encrypters  Copyright (C) 2023  linux-coding649
+    This program comes with ABSOLUTELY NO WARRANTY; Refer to the license for details.
+    This is free software, and you are welcome to redistribute it under certain conditions; Refer to the license for details.

 A Python-powered string encrypter that uses SHA256, SHA384, SHA512

 To use the executable, once you install the latest .deb: